 Web Conferencing FAQ

 We update the FAQ as needed.
 If you have any questions not listed in the FAQ, please submit your FAQ to email@example.com.
-Please also visit the ACC COVID-19 Update page for additional general information and the Employee Information page which has information specific to faculty.

 No, faculty are not authorized to use a web conferencing platform that is not supported by the College.
 Web conferencing platforms must be fully accessible to all users, per AR 1.01.002 – College Accessibility.
 Web conferencing platforms approved by ACC have been vetted for accessibility.